 Especially when working on trims and baseboards, you want to make sure you use the right caulk or filler that can last long without cracking.

-So, what to use on trims – caulking, a wood filler, putty, or spackle?
+So, what to use on trims – caulking, a wood filler, or a putty?

-While they all have one thing in common – to fill a hole – they each have their unique properties.
+While they all have one thing in common – to fill a hole or a gap – they each have their unique properties.